-Would he be happy to hear that I’m driving 130 kilometers an hour, in southern direction, while listening to Studio Brussels which is playing Metallica?
+Would he be happy to hear that I’m driving 130 kilometres an hour, in southern direction, while listening to Studio Brussels which is playing Metallica?
 No, what he wants to know is when his wife will be home.

-So why do we constantly report on metrics that don’t matter and take away time from metrics that do.
+So why do we constantly report on metrics that don’t matter and take away time from metrics that do?
 Even if it’s monthly reporting: focus on showing the evolution of customer acquisition cost, time and numbers.
 That’s all that matters.

 The perfect dashboard